spatialos/UnrealGDKTestGyms/README.md

 This project is for testing functionality of the SpatialOS GDK for Unreal, it:
 * is a minimal project which you can run unit tests in, and
 * contains a set of maps and actors to aid in demonstrating functionality.

-For setup instructions, follow the [Get started](https://docs.improbable.io/unreal/latest/get-started/introduction) guide in the GDK for Unreal documentation.

 #### Prerequisites
 To use this project, you must have followed the [Get started](https://docs.improbable.io/unreal/latest/get-started/introduction) guide in the GDK for Unreal documentation and set up either of the Example Project or the Starter Template project.